KesseNones/EcksDee-Programming-Language/README.md

 The most common error one will face dealing with while loops is the error: <br>
 ```
-While Loop error:
-Top of stack needs to be type Boolean for loop
+ecksdee: GeneralException "While Loop Error.
+Top of stack needs to be type Boolean for loop to try and run!
+Attempted type: Integer"
-to see if it needs to run again!"
 ```

 This error means that the top of the stack isn't a ```Boolean``` type that the loop needs to determine if it needs to run at all or again.
 To fix this, make sure to push a ```Boolean``` type to the top of the stack or have it as a result of a logical expression.

+In this example, the error shows the attempted type as an `Integer` which means the stack had an `Integer` on its top which isn't a `Boolean`.
+This statement of what the type of thing on top of the stack was is mostly there to help users debug their code.

 The other error likely is the error:
 ```
-While Loop error:
-No boolean value for while loop
-to check because stack is empty.
+ecksdee: GeneralException "While Loop Error.
+No Boolean value for while loop to check because stack is empty!"
 ```

 This means that the stack is empty when the loop starts trying to run or tries to run again.